AmyIkeSwan/HotMessExpress/README.md

 https://github.com/AmyIkeSwan/HotMessExpress/projects/1

 ## Questions our Team will be addressing
-### Variables
+### Quick snapshot of variables
+Complete list of variables can be found below under "Notes regarding final variables"
-- Independent variable: cohort (3 cohorts: pre, during, and post COVID)
+- **Independent variable**: Cohort (3 cohorts: pre, during, and post COVID)
-- Dependent variables: Students engaged in 4 Team-Based Learning (TBL) activities during their first semester.
+- **Dependent variables**: Students engaged in 4 Team-Based Learning (TBL) activities during their first semester.
 Data from the first 3 TBLs will be used (iRAT scores, tRAT scores, Team Ratings on performance).
-- Covariate variables: self-reported data on introversion and extroversion will also be used as covariates.
+- **Covariate variables**: Self-reported data on introversion and extroversion

 ### Overall objective
 Determine if the pandemic and subsequent quarantine impacted the academic performance for medical science students.